thewoolleyman/boxbuilder/README.markdown

 * Executes the 'boxbuilder\_bootstrap' script while re-rooted within the chroot jail (which builds your image, see documentation for 'boxbuilder\_bootstrap')
 * Creates and publishes an EBS-backed AMI from the image which was created in the chroot jail

+Environment variables can be set in $HOME/.boxbuilder\_build\_amirc (not
+$HOME/.boxbuilderrc, that is the config for the current box, not the AMI being built in the chroot jail).

 ----

 boxbuilder\_build_ami environment variables